 The Amazon smart plug is a great way to transform your pre-smart home technology into something a little more state of the art.
-You can use these plugs to bring your old lighting, appliances, and most other eclectic devices into the smart home fold.
+You can use these plugs to bring your old lighting, electrical appliances, and most other eclectic devices into the smart home fold.

 One of the biggest challenges with transforming everything into smart technology is the issues of users.
 The problem of “who gets to control which device and when” takes on a new meaning when you need a smartphone and an account login to make changes.

-The Amazon smart plug does not work with multiple users—at least not without a little creativity.
-Alexa and Echo devices both do not recognize Amazon Smart Plugs that are not registered to their respective accounts.
+The Amazon smart plug does not work with many users—at least not without a little creativity.
+Alexa devices and Echo devices both do not recognize Amazon Smart Plugs that are not registered to their respective accounts.
 Thankfully, there are several workarounds that can solve the multiple user problem including sharing accounts, adding physical remotes, or making clever use of routines.

 An Introduction to the Amazon Smart Plug